mjoniec/Java/README.md

 -	OIDC - Open ID Connect
 -	Auth, OAuth 2.0 (I saw some spring template for client / server)
 - Cookies

-# 3. DDD + architecture

-- design bounded context, use proper domain object, entity and value object
-- use some patterns - creational, structural, behavioral
-- see on unfinished homeworks from dna course